 What does 2FA typically look like?

 Authentication of these two separate items can be accomplished in a variety of ways.
 The method most people are accustomed to seeing is a password and a security question (which can potentially be called two-factor verification).
 However, this variation of 2FA is considered weak because it’s “what you know and what you know” as opposed to “what you know and what you have.”
 Also, security questions are just as easy to crack as the traditional password – if not easier.
 Most security questions have a very narrow set of answers that people tend to stick to.
 For example, “What’s your favorite football team?”
 Or, “What’s your maiden name?”
-Easy to guess and easy to find.
+These answers are easy to guess, and easy to discover if you know where to look.

-A more reliable and mainstream approach to 2FA would be a text or email verification.
+A more reliable and mainstream approach to 2FA would be text or email verification.
 Rather than being required to answer a security question, when you attempt to login into an account, you’ll be emailed or texted a random and unique verification code.
 To complete the login process, you’ll be required to enter in this code.
+Usually, you have to accomplish this task within a set timeframe, or the verification code will expire, and you’ll need to request a new one.
+This adds another layer of security to this method of 2FA.

 How sophisticated is 2FA?